mitranim/fpx/docs/templates/index.md

 ### Strictness

+Fpx functions tend to be somewhat stricter than their built-in counterparts, and _much_ stricter than the Lodash counterparts.
+They tend to work _either_ on lists ([`fold`](#-fold-list-init-fun-a-b-c-)) _or_ dicts ([`foldVals`](#-foldvals-dict-init-fun-a-b-c-)), not both.
+List functions also don't accept strings.
+This prevents subtle gotchas.

+On the other hand, collection functions accept `null` and `undefined`, which is very useful in practice.
+This would not be possible with methods, since methods must be invoked on an object.

-Fpx collection functions work _either_ on lists ([`fold`](#-fold-list-init-fun-a-b-c-)) or dicts ([`foldVals`](#-foldvals-dict-init-fun-a-b-c-)), not both, and not on strings.
-They always require an operator function; there's no implicit "default" operator like in Lodash.
-There's also no implicit conversion of data patterns into functions.
-This is closer to JS builtins than to Lodash, and is better at preventing gotchas.
+Unlike Lodash, higher-order functions always require an operator function.
+There's no implicit fallback on the identity function, and no implicit conversion of data patterns into functions.

 ### Minifiable Assertions

 Assertions go a **long** way in debugging.
-Catch bugs early and fail fast.
+Fail fast, catch bugs early.
 In asynchronous code, validating inputs as early as possible, instead of letting it fail mysteriously later, can save you hours of debugging.

 Here's the traditional way of doing assertions: